If you're thinking of signing up to a new contract, there are a few things you might want to consider first.

 If you are a small business consumer (with ten employees or fewer) and considering whether to enter into a new contract, the provider must give you key information about the contract before you sign up.

 Don't forget to consider whether any additional charges apply within the contract you are planning to enter into.
-These could include costs for additional parts of the service, costs to leave the service early, costs for paper billing, and costs for not providing sufficient notice if you cancel your service or switch provider.
+These could include costs for additional parts of the service, costs to leave the service early, costs for paper billing, costs for roaming and costs for not providing sufficient notice if you cancel your service or switch provider.

 Automatically renewable contracts are contracts that automatically roll forward to a new minimum contract period - with penalties for leaving - unless the customer actively opts out of the renewal.